imagej/imagej.github.io/_pages/develop/eclipse.md

 Steps are as follows:

-1. Right-click your project in Eclipse and select {% include bc content='Run As|Run Configurations...'%}
+1. Right-click your project in Eclipse and select {% include bc path='Run As|Run Configurations...'%}
 2. Scroll down to Maven Build.
 If you've built this project with Maven via Eclipse before there will already be a configuration for it.
 Otherwise you can double-click "Maven Build" to create a new run configuration.
 3. Add a parameter: `imagej.app.directory` with value: `<path/to/ImageJ.app>` (e.g. `/home/hinerm/Fiji.app`)
 4. Add a parameter: `imagej.deleteOtherVersions` with value: `always`